RobGraham/Flyt/docs/Getting Started.md

 ## Indexed Elements ##
 What if you wanted to get the stored elements or a specific element in the flyt collection.
 How would you do this?
-<br/>Call the "el" property to return the array of elements
+<br/>By simply calling Flyt, it will return an object with all the matching elements as indexed properties.

-	_f("div").el (returns the collection)
+	_f("div") (returns the collection)

 or

-	_f("div").el[0] (returns first element)
+	_f("div")[0] (returns first element)

-This will return the nodeList.
-You cannot chain Flyt functions to this elements directly.
+If you do specify an index of the element, as shown in the example above "_f("div")[0]", this will return the element itself.
+You cannot chain Flyt functions directly in this manner.
 If you wish to, you must use the .eq() function.
+To learn more about the eq() function, please read the documentation.

 <br/>